 Creating a similar team may be helpful for addressing employee engagement overall.
 While diversity initiatives may roll up into larger engagement goals, leaders will want to keep these teams separate to ensure focus on the right outcomes.

-Diversity, like engagement and any other business critical functions, requires management by measurement.
+Diversity, like engagement and other business critical functions, requires management by measurement.
 To build a culture that fosters diversity, leaders must clearly define success, build a comprehensive plan around SMART quarterly priorities, and measure results to ensure outcomes match intent.

 Employee Resource Groups

 Employee Resource Groups (ERGs) serve as voluntary, employee-led networks providing a safe environment for the discussion of identity and inclusion.
-ERGs offer programming, mentorship, and opportunity for important conversations regarding the intersection of work and societal issues.
+ERGs offer programming, mentorship, and opportunity for important conversations regarding the intersection of workplace and societal issues.

 Let’s break down two types of ERGs essential for virtual team inclusivity.